-NTLA-2001 is part of a co-development and co-promotion ("Co/Co") agreement directed to our first collaboration target with Regeneron Pharmaceuticals, Inc. ("Regeneron"), ATTR (the "ATTR Co/Co"), for which we are the clinical and commercial lead party and Regeneron is the participating party.
-Regeneron shares in approximately 25% of worldwide development costs and commercial profits for the ATTR amyloidosis program.
-For more information regarding our collaboration with Regeneron, see the section below entitled "Collaborations - Regeneron"
+NTLA-2001 is the subject of a co-development and co-promotion ("Co/Co") agreement directed to our first collaboration target with Regeneron Pharmaceuticals, Inc. ("Regeneron"), ATTR (the "ATTR Co/Co"), for which we are the clinical and commercial lead party and Regeneron is the participating party.
+Regeneron shares in approximately 25% of worldwide development costs and commercial profits for the ATTR program.
+For more information regarding our collaboration with Regeneron, see Note 7, "Collaborations and Other Arrangements" of our condensed consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q.